Mickey Masini

 Leonard Leroy Masini (October 6, 1922 – September 27, 2000), commonly known as Mickey Masini, was an American football player and coach.
 He played at the fullback, blocking back, and linebacker positions for Fresno State in college and later for the San Francisco 49ers and Los Angeles Dons.

-Early years
+Early life

 Masini was born in 1922 in Firebaugh, California.
 He attended and played football at Technical High School.
 He earned all-San Joaquin Valley honors in 1940.

 Military and college football

 He played college football for Fresno State from 1940 to 1942 and again in 1946.
 He was part of the "Phantom Four" backfield that led the 1942 Fresno State Bulldogs football team that compiled a 9–1 record and won the California Collegiate Athletic Association championship.
 He received all-California Athletic Association and Little All-America honors in 1942 and 1946.

 His college career was interrupted by service in the United States Army Air Corps during World War II.
 From 1942 to 1945, he served in Africa, Italy and France as part of the teletype unit of the 32nd Bomb Squadron.